Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The Hoare hyperspace monad

-\begin{lemma}[Paragraph~II.1.9 in~\cite{stonespaces}] Let $X$ be a sober topological space.
+\begin{lemma}[Lemma~II.1.9 in~\cite{stonespaces}] Let $X$ be a sober topological space.
 Then the specialization preorder of $X$ has directed joins, and every open set $U \subseteq X$ is Scott-open for the specialization preorder. \end{lemma}

+\begin{proof}[Sketch of proof] If $S \subseteq X$ is directed in the specialization order, then $\cl(S)$ is irreducible and therefore the closure of a unique point, which can be seen to be the supremum.
+This construction of directed joins makes the second statement obvious, since every open set is upward closed. \end{proof}

 \begin{lemma} Let $L$ be a sober topological space.
-Then the specialization preorder of $L$ has binary joins if and only if it has all joins, and the binary join map $\join:L\times L\to L$ is continuous if and only if the join map for closed sets $\bigjoin : HL \to L$ is continuous. \end{lemma} \begin{proof} If binary (and hence finitary) joins exist, then arbitrary joins exist by \Cref{openscottopen}.
-The converse is trivial.
-We thus only need to show that the join map $\bigjoin : HL \to L$ is continuous if and only if the binary join map $\join : L \times L \to L$ is.
+Then the specialization preorder of $L$ has binary joins if and only if it has all joins.
+Furthermore, in that case, the binary join map $\join:L\times L\to L$ is continuous if and only if the join map for closed sets $\bigjoin : HL \to L$ is continuous. \end{lemma}